-- An applicant for whom English is an additional language must provide evidence of oral and written proficiency in English and one other language within public, political and educational domains. - 2 An applicant whose first language is English must normally have studied their language other than English (LOTE) to at least level 7. - 3 An applicant will be required to attend a selection interview and complete a language proficiency assessment in their LOTE.
+- 1 An applicant for whom English is an additional language must provide evidence of oral and written proficiency in English and one other language within public, political and educational domains. - 2 An applicant whose first language is English must normally have studied their language other than English (LOTE) to at least level 7. - 3 An applicant will be required to attend a selection interview and complete a language proficiency assessment in their LOTE.

-- 4 To qualify for the Diploma in Interpreting and Translation at level 6, a student must achieve 120 points by successfully completing the requirements in the structure below. - 5 To qualify for the Certificate in Translation Studies, a student must achieve 30 points by successfully completing 165027 and 167007. - 6 To qualify for the Certificate in Liaison Interpreting, a student must achieve 30 points by successfully completing 166760 and 166761. - 7 To qualify for the Certificate in Advanced Interpreting (Health) or the Certificate in Advanced Interpreting (Legal), a student must achieve 30 points by successfully completing the requirements in one of the subject areas identified in these regulations.
+- 4 To qualify for the Diploma in Interpreting and Translation at level 7, a student must achieve 120 points by successfully completing the requirements in the structure below. - 5 To qualify for the Certificate in Translation Studies, a student must achieve 30 points by successfully completing 165027 and 166006. - 6 To qualify for the Certificate in Liaison Interpreting, a student must achieve 30 points by successfully completing 166760 and 166761.